hjwp/Book-TDD-Web-Dev-Python/intermediate_workshop_notes.md

-* forms deal with validation and creating new objects, they live in *lists/forms.py*
+* forms deal with validation and creating new objects, they live in *lists/forms.py*.
+We don't need them for the first part of this workshop.
-* details of accounts module don't matter today
+* login/logout etc are handled by the accounts module, which we won't need to look at today.